-We need the balance of mind, body and spirit to function optimally, and with the 2016 Olympic Games for able-bodied athletes behind us and the Paralympics to commence in September, it’s a good moment to ponder on how sports/physical activity (in our case, martial arts) contribute to personal development.
+To function at our best, we need mind, body and spirit to be in balance, and with the 2016 Olympic Games for able-bodied athletes behind us and the Paralympics to commence in September, it’s a good moment to ponder on how sports/physical activity (in our case, martial arts) contributes to this.

-We engage in philosophical and artistic pursuits to develop spirituality, intellectual and emotional skills, but complete health of the individual also requires physical wellness and ability, or fitness.
+Our spirituality, intellectual and emotional skills are developed through mind-expanding activities such as philosophical and artistic pursuits for example, but complete health of the individual also requires physical wellness and ability, i.e. fitness.

-If we use a definition of ‘fitness’ where it has meaningful and practical applications, the general physical skills developed through sustained physical activity are: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, co-ordination, agility, balance, and accuracy.
+If we think of ‘fitness’ where it has meaningful and practical applications (such as comfortably lifting heavy objects), the general physical skills developed through any kind of sustained physical activity are: cardiovascular/respiratory/muscular stamina, strength, flexibility, power, speed, co-ordination, agility, balance, and accuracy.

 • It’s fun